Marlis Butcher, the Canadian Park Bagger

 Royal Botanical Gardens (RBG)

 Marlis joined the board of Directors of the Royal Botanical Gardens in 2021.
 The RBG is the largest botanical garden in Canada, a National Historic Site, World Biosphere Reserve, and registered charitable organization with a mandate to bring together people, plants and nature.
-Our mission: We dedicate our expertise in horticulture, conservation, science and education to connect people, plants and place for the purpose of nurturing and preserving healthy growing life on our planet.
+The RBG’s mission is to dedicate their expertise in horticulture, conservation, science and education to connect people, plants and place for the purpose of nurturing and preserving healthy growing life on our planet.

 Her Professional Designations